psiphon/sarcan/readme.md

     Create a `tmp` folder in the SARCAN directory.
 This folder will be used for storing temporary files generated during the TTS synthesis process.

 4. **Install Dependencies**
+    Install espeak on your system using your package manager such as brew,yum,apt

     Install the required Python dependencies by running:
     ```bash
     pip install -r requirements.txt